kollosp/BeckhoffHome/README.md

 # HomeAssistant
-Thanks to [https://www.home-assistant.io/](Home assistant), it is easy to make data storage and visualization using already prepared Beckhoff's integration.
+Thanks to [Home Assistant](https://www.home-assistant.io/), it is easy to make data storage and visualization using already prepared Beckhoff's integration.
 It uses Ethernet and ADS protocol.